Uqido/spec-specification-repository/README.md

 It may also contain directories with support material used to ease spec adoption, including scripts, recipes, examples etc... .
-In any case, such support material is *not* intended as a mean for hosting libraries or other reusable code components; these should live in dedicated repos: spec repositories **should** be dependency free and lightweight to link and clone.
+In any case, such support material is *not* intended as a mean for hosting libraries or other reusable code components; these should live in dedicated repos: spec repositories **should** be dependency free and lightweight to link and clone.<br>
+Moreover, spec repositories, being public, **shall** not contain secrets or company-sensitive information.

 The README.md **shall** follow the structure in the spec_template.md file.